techquest/isw-hosted-fields/README.md

 The callback function takes two parameters:
 - createError: This returns an error (if any) during the creation process.
 - hostedFieldInstance: This creates a new instance of the hosted fields.
 The instance of the hosted fields has the following methods on it:

-    a. makePayment()
-    b. validatePayment()
-    c. validatePayment()
-    d. binConfiguration()
-    e. getFieldsState()
-    f. on()
+    a. getBinConfiguration(): After the user enters their card details, this function checks to see the details are valid.
+If valid, it invokes the makePayment() function, otherwise, it returns an error.
+    b. makePayment(): When this function is called, an OTP is sent.
+The user is redirected to the OTP page where the sent value is entered.
+    c. validatePayment(): After entering the OTP, this method is called.
+An attempt to charge the card is made and a response is returned.
+A sample response is indicated below:
+    ```js
+    {
+        responseCode: "00"
+    }
+    ```
+    A list of all possible response codes and their meanings can be found [here](https://sandbox.interswitchng.com/docbase/docs/webpay/response-codes/)

-The on() method handles events like focus, blur, validation, and cardinal-response.
-To check for the validation of each field you can call instance.getFieldsState().
+    d. on(): The on() method handles events like focus, blur, validation, and cardinal-response.
+    e. getFieldsState(): To check for the validation of each field you can call instance.getFieldsState().

 A sample callback function will be like so:

 ```js